Telehealth Enabled: Call the clinic to schedule a video appointment. Learn more.

 Each year, it’s estimated that 1.4 million Americans are diagnosed with Diabetes.
 While there is no cure for diabetes, it can be managed.
-If you or a loved one has been diagnosed with this chronic disease, CMH is here to help.
+If you or a loved one has been diagnosed with this chronic disease, CMH’s Astoria diabetes support groups and treatment experts are here to help.
 Our goal is to become your trusted care partner and resource to support you in your journey to live a long and healthful life with diabetes.

-Whether yours is a new diagnosis or you’ve been living with diabetes for some time, the CMH Diabetes Education program aims to arm you with information that can help you manage, prevent or delay some of the serious health problems that diabetes can cause.
-CMH Diabetes Education offers group classes and individual appointments.
+Whether yours is a new diagnosis or you’ve been living with diabetes for some time, the CMH Diabetes Education program aims to arm people throughout the Astoria area with diabetes treatment information that can help you manage, prevent or delay some of the serious health problems that diabetes can cause.
+CMH Diabetes Education in Astoria offers diabetes support groups and individual appointments.
 Many people are referred to Diabetes Education by their doctor, nurse practitioner, or physician assistant; however, a referral by a health professional is not necessary.
 To learn more about the CMH Diabetes Education program, and how to participate, call 503-338-4012.

 Like other chronic conditions, living with diabetes can affect many parts of daily life.
 Understanding how to control your blood sugar is one of the most important things you can do to live well with diabetes.
-CMH Diabetes Education caregivers will help you fully understand your diabetes and teach you the skills you need to manage your diabetes, successfully, including:
+CMH Diabetes Education caregivers here in Astoria offer diabetes support groups and treatment information that will help you fully understand your condition and teach you the skills you need to manage your diabetes, successfully, including:

 While your health insurance may cover the cost of some services, it is best to contact your insurance carrier directly to find out.
 You may also call 503-338-4012 and we can help to verify your coverage.